Joaov41/reddit-chatbot/README.md

 # Reddit Flask Chatbot

-> **Version Notice:** This repository contains both v1.0 (in `main` branch) and v2.0 (in `reddit-chatbot-improvements` branch).
-See installation instructions below for accessing v2.0.

 A Flask application that interacts with Reddit and Gemini Flash to summarize posts and comments.
-Users can fetch the latest, hot, or top posts from a subreddit and getsummaries.
+Users can fetch the latest, hot, or top posts from a subreddit and get summaries.

 ## Features